fstarnaud/ozp-documentation-wiki/Iteration-23.md

 ### Webtop
 * Frames can get stuck to cursor in Grid layout [#285](https://github.com/ozone-development/ozp-webtop/issues/285)
-* IE9 - Launching new tab not working as expected [#508](https://github.com/ozone-development/ozp-webtop/issues/508)
 * Widget resize is flaky at best in both Grid and Desktop layouts (IE9) [#439](https://github.com/ozone-development/ozp-webtop/issues/439)